Wild Photography Holidays - Photography & Adventure Travel: Italy – The Best of the Dolomites with James Rushforth

 Day 9: Homeward Flights

-After breakfast guests will be transferred to Venice Treviso and Venice Marco Polo international airports for homeward flights.
-WPH services finish upon arrival at the airports.
+After breakfast guests will be transferred back to Venice Marco Polo International Airport for homeward flights.
+The journey back is shorter and takes approximately two hours.
+WPH services finish upon arrival at the airport.

 Pickup Arrangements